co2meal/-bnpy-dev/docs/source/index.rst

-.. bnpy documentation master file, created by sphinx-quickstart on Mon Mar  2 15:33:33 2015.
-   Must contain the root `toctree` directive.

-bnpy : Bayesian nonparametric clustering for Python
+Welcome to bnpy
 ===============

-Our goal is to make it easy for
-Python programmers
+**bnpy** is Bayesian nonparametric clustering for Python.

-to train state-of-the-art clustering models on large datasets.
+Our goal is to make it easy for Python programmers to train state-of-the-art clustering models on large datasets.
 We focus on nonparametric models based on the Dirichlet process, especially extensions that handle hierarchical and sequential datasets.
 Traditional parametric counterparts (like finite mixture models) are also supported.